Key Insights

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

-Our most recent data indicates that insiders own less than 1% of Freeport-McMoRan Inc..
-It is a very large company, so it would be surprising to see insiders own a large proportion of the company.
-Though their holding amounts to less than 1%, we can see that board members collectively own US$332m worth of shares (at current prices).
+Our information suggests that Freeport-McMoRan Inc. insiders own under 1% of the company.
+Being so large, we would not expect insiders to own a large proportion of the stock.
+Collectively, they own US$301m of stock.
 In this sort of situation, it can be more interesting to see if those insiders have been buying or selling.

 General Public Ownership